Grant-Eckstein/everglade/README.md

 *A file encryption framework*

 #### Overview
-So, this framework has a few main features, (tbh this should be 3 projects), namely:
+So, this framework has a few main features, namely:
 1. File encryption
 2. File management
 3. Key management

 ###### File Encryption
 File encryption in Everglade is the main concern.
 The idea here is to make secure management of files super easy.
 This is done by file discovery and support encryption functions.

 ###### Example Usage
 ```go